aisurf3r/Fact-o-checker/README.md

 Open [http://localhost:3000](http://localhost:3000).

 > **Note:** The agent makes outbound HTTP requests to Groq, Tavily, VirusTotal and RDAP.
 These calls require a real server environment.
-The Bolt/StackBlitz WebContainer blocks external API calls — deploy to Vercel for full functionality.
+The Bolt/StackBlitz WebContainer may block external API calls due to CORS related behaviour — deploy to server enviroment for full functionality.

 ---